 Cons

-If your child is in their early teens, then a regular set may be too long or heavy for them.
-This category focuses on the best set for golfers in this age group, and the best option is the Wilson SGI Teen clubs.
+A regular set may be too long or heavy if your child is in their early teens.
+This category focuses on the best set for golfers in this age group, and the best option is the Wilson SGI Teen Club.

-Wilson suggests that the stiffer, longer shafts best suit those 63 to 68-inches tall.
+Wilson suggests the stiffer, longer shafts best suit those 63 to 68 inches tall.
 The set includes a 10.5-degree, easy launching, and forgiving driver, followed by a 5-wood.
 That means that there could be a distance gap issue.
 However, nothing major for a teenager.

 Rating: 4.5 Stars